 Claroty has contributed its comments to the draft this week that we hope will help inform NIST as it crafts its zero-trust guidance.

 Zero trust is based on the premise that there is no such thing as a trusted source.
 Meaning, cybersecurity teams must operate on the assumption that there are threats present both inside and outside of their networks.
 Therefore, no communication should be allowed until all users are properly authenticated and authorized.
 In the context of OT security, Zero Trust principles are applied the same way as they are in IT security.
-This involves implementing several security controls, including network segmentation, vulnerability and risk amplification, threat detection, secure remote access, and network protection.
+This involves implementing several security controls, including network segmentation, exposure management, threat detection, secure access, and network protection.
 Although implementing a Zero Trust OT security model helps organizations protect their critical infrastructure, it also comes with several challenges due to technical, operational, and organizational factors.

 Industrial enterprises have begun reaping the benefits of digital transformation in the form of predictive maintenance, improved analytics, operational efficiency, and better overall production.
 Within OT environments, however, connected industrial and IoT assets to the cloud also creates substantial risk that can have implications to national and economic security, and public well-being.